duke-malaria-collaboratory/DiscovR/_episodes/03-r-data-cleaning.md

 Note: here, we took the mean to take care of duplicates and multiple entries, but this is not always the best way to do so.
 When working with your own data, make sure to think carefully about your dataset, what these multiple entries really mean, and whether you want to leave them as they are or take care of them in some different way.

-> ## Bonus: Check to see if we have all distinct rows in our new dataset
+> ## Bonus Exercise: Check to see if all rows are distinct
 > Do we have any duplicated rows in our pollution_1990 dataset now?
 > HINT: You might get an unexpected result.
 Look at the code we used to make pollution_1990 to try to figure out why.
 >